shoebsmk/smart-chat-landing/README.md

 - watch demo,
 - donate now on the app,
 - verify email in mail does not take back to app
+- Chat list should only have relavent user
+- Make try button bigger
+- Add free to talk ai button
 - make the sign up button larger, ask user to check email after sign up and verify

 ## License